xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT0000"/>MT0000: Unexpected error - Please fill a bug report at http://bugzilla.xamarin.com

 An unexpected error condition occurred.
-Please [file a bug report](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with as much information as possible, including:
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with as much information as possible, including:

 * Full build logs, with maximum verbosity (e.g. `-v -v -v -v` in the **Additional mtouch arguments**);
 * A minimal test case that reproduce the error; and